yarah-yma1/Iris_Dataset/README.md

 # Iris_Dataset
 This project demostrates the Iris dataset which contains a collection of flower measurements across three species.
 The goal is to demonstrate data visualization and basic classification between the species.
-This repository includes a media folder where outputs + visuals are found, a documentation folder where statistical information is found along side any other important documentations, and source code folder where codes are found.
+This repository includes a media folder containing visual outputs and figures, a documentation folder with statistical information and supporting project documents, and a source code folder where all implementation files are stored.
 # Table Of Contents
 - [Implementation](#implementation)
 - [Requirements](#requirments)